diqidoq/lars/README.md

  + no useless tools and toys which only limit your possible expressions.
  + real managable and groupable and smart sound layers for dynamic triggering and sample sound mix creation.
  + envelopes and smart envelope grouping logic (also for whole layers, groups, flow and punch grouping/design).
- + smart and intuitive step sequencing:
+ + _if we agree on an included_ step sequencer, let it please be smart and intuitive:
    + smart and editable multi key commands.
-   + straight to the goal way of event management.
+   + straight-to-the-goal way of event management. no fuzz, click>add, doubleclick>remove, etc.
    + intuitive and fast trigger setups.
    + take a deeper look at Hydrogens pattern designer, seg24, Guru and Geist.
    + rhythm templates